-- The Income Tax Ordinance, 2001 (the "Ordinance") comprises of 241 Sections and Eight Schedules - The Ordinance is supported by Income Tax Rules, 2002 - Broadly these sections could be categorized to two categories, viz; Charging provisions, and Administrative provisions - Charging sections generally lay the principle as to how the income is to be computed and taxed.
+- The Income Tax Ordinance, 2001 (the "Ordinance") comprises of 242 Sections and Fourteen Schedules - The Ordinance is supported by Income Tax Rules, 2002 - Broadly these sections could be categorized into two categories, viz; Charging provisions, and Administrative provisions - Charging sections generally lay the principle as to how the income is to be computed and taxed.
 Mainly these provisions are captured from section 4 to 113C of the Ordinance.